DeinFreund/fs2019/faq/faq.md

 # Frequently Asked Questions
-This is a collection of questions that have been asked on the mailing list and shall be used a resource of information.
+This collection of frequently asked questions shall be used a resource of information before posting a question on piazza.

 _Please consult this FAQ pool first before you ask a question.
 If you still want to ask a question, please use piazza_